kprieto14/AllCardsOnDeckCS/README.md

 # AllCardsOnDeckCS

-My attempt at trying the PEDAC myself and see how much I could come up with on my own, unfortunately it seems I was still missing much information to help me out and I needed the video for much of the help :(
+Another attempt at the pedac process to include adventure mode.

 P

-The deck should contain 52 cards, with 2 different lists of 4 suits and 13 ranks.
-They should be shuffled with the last card in the deck (rightIndex) being shuffled with a random card in the deck.
+Instead of showing just the top two cards, the program will now store these cards in TWO different lists (one for each hand), which might hopefully be made into a game of war.
+Need to make sure that the program does not re-shuffle the cards and is constantly using the same deck for the entire "game".

 E

-Will need variables for Suits, Ranks, Indexes
+Will need variables for playerHandOne and playerHandTwo to keep track of the cards, each list should contain 26 cards.

 D